-Expenses relating to the current period, which have been incurred but not paid at the end of the period are known as outstanding expenses.
-In other words, services or benefits from these expenses have been received but payments have not been made until the end of the period.
+Outstanding expenses are expenses relating to the current period that have been incurred but not paid at the end of the period.
+In other words, services or benefits from these expenses have been received but payments are not made until the end of the period.

-- “Outstanding Salaries” is an expense of 2019 because services of the employees have received and will be charged as an expense to the Profit and Loss Account of 2019. so “Outstanding Salaries” will be added in Salaries on the debit side of Profit and Loss Account.
+- Outstanding salaries is an expense for 2019 because the services of the employees have been received and will be charged as an expense to the profit and loss account of 2019.
+Therefore, this item will be added to salaries on the debit side of the account.

 The adjusting entry for accrued or outstanding expense is made as follows:

 The amount of accrued expenses will be added to the income statement and the same amount will be shown as a liability in the balance sheet.

 In the next year, when the salaries are paid, the following entry will be made and the outstanding salaries account will be closed.

 A company closes its books on 31 December each year.
 Wages amounting to $600 are incurred in 2016 but not paid until the end of the year.
 Make an adjusting entry for this outstanding expense on 31 December 2016.